lj3954/qg-rust/README.md

 ## Compatibility

 This program by itself is capable of being compiled and run on nearly any system.
 However, the VMs it creates rely on Quickemu to be of any use, which is only available for Unix-like systems such as GNU/Linux.
-However, the `download-iso` parameter (TO BE IMPLEMENTED) will be entirely usable on any system.
+However, the `download-iso` parameter is entirely usable on any system.

 ## Instructions